RenderKit/oidn/doc/api.md

 (`userPtr` argument), and a `double` in the range [0, 1] which estimates the progress of the operation (`n` argument).
 When returning `true` from the callback function, Intel Open Image Denoise will continue the filter operation normally.
-When returning `false`, the library will cancel the filter operation with the `OIDN_ERROR_CANCELLED` error code.
+When returning `false`, the library will attempt to cancel the filter operation as soon as possible, and if that is fulfilled, it will raise an `OIDN_ERROR_CANCELLED` error.

 After setting all necessary parameters for the filter, the changes must be commmitted by calling